-Here at Snowball, we’ve written before on the topic of fundraising ideas and how to leverage technology in your campaigning efforts.
-However, you can never know too much about the best fundraising practices and ideas!
+Here at Snowball, we’ve explored effective fundraising ideas and how to successfully leverage your online presence.
+As an organization, you can never know too much about the best fundraising practices!

 - What You’ll Need